 - that any refusal to cooperate with FIAP or any refusal to submit the original files as captured by the camera, or failure to provide sufficient evidence, will be sanctioned by FIAP and that in case of sanctions following the non compliance with FIAP regulations, the name of the entrant will be released in any form useful to inform the breaches of the rules.

 - It is recommended to leave the EXIF data in the submitted files intact in order to ease eventual investigations.

 - The file name coding will be of maximum 30 characters

-- Only letters and digits are allowed.
+- Only figures and letters are allowed.
 The letters will be lowercase.

-- Participation fee is mandatory for all participants of the exhibition and is 15 € (18 $) for the two sections.
+- Participation fee is mandatory for all participants of the exhibition and is 15 € (18 $) for all sections.
 The works of authors who do not pay the participation fee will not be taken into consideration

 - the fee can be sent using PayPal to: firstname.lastname@example.org